 Does it Make Sense to use Roth?

-Roth 401k is simply an option, and it might or might not be the best option.
+Roth 401k is simply an option, and it might or might not make sense for you.
 Speak with your tax preparer or a qualified tax advisor before making your decision.

-Traditionally, the assumption was that you’ll be in a lower tax bracket in retirement: you’d stop earning income from your job, and you’d have a relatively small income from Social Security (and maybe a pension).
+Traditionally, the assumption was that you’d be in a lower tax bracket in retirement: You stop earning income from your job, and you have a relatively small income from Social Security (and maybe a pension).
 If that holds true, Roth could end up being the wrong move.
 But even then, it’s not so simple—the world is a complicated place.
-The type of account you use could affect how much income you show on tax returns, which could affect other things.
+The type of account you use could affect how much income you show on tax returns, which could impact other areas of your finances.

-We can never know what will happen, so you have to make some assumptions and educated guesses.
-If you’re not confident one way or the other, you can always spread the money around: make some traditional contributions and some Roth contributions.
-That way, you’ll have the option to pull from whichever account works best for you at that time.
+We can never know what will happen, so you need to make some assumptions and educated guesses.
+If you’re not confident one way or the other, you can always spread the money around by making both traditional contributions and Roth contributions.
+That way, you’ll have the option to pull from whichever account works best for you when you need funds.

-Important: the information on this site is provided for discussion purposes only.
+Important: The information on this site is provided for discussion purposes only.
 It should not be used to make important financial decisions that could have expensive consequences.
-Consult with a qualified professional with knowledge of your situation before making any decisions.
+Consult with a qualified professional who has a detailed knowledge of your situation before making any decisions.